Trying to decide between a personal loan or a credit card to pay for some upcoming expenses?

 - No impact on credit utilization.
 Personal loans are viewed differently than credit card accounts by many credit scoring models.
 If your personal loan is listed as an “installment” loan rather than “revolving” credit, it will not be counted in your credit utilization ratio.

 - Loan inquiry lowers credit score.
 Applying for a personal loan will be counted as an inquiry into your credit and this will lower your credit score a little bit.
 So avoid shopping around for a loan by applying for several loans at the same time.
 Instead, ask a potential lender for the minimum credit score they require.
-Check your credit score before you apply — Credit.com’s Credit Report Card is a tool that allows you to monitor your credit scores for free.
+Check your credit score before you apply — Credit.com’s free Credit Report Card is a tool that allows you to monitor your credit scores.
 Select a lender with credit requirements you are likely to meet.